Sugary lemon icing drips over a moist vanilla buttercake and makes a zesty teatime delight

-- Beat butter, sugar and vanilla in a small bowl of an electric mixer until fluffy.
+- Beat butter, sugar and vanilla in a small bowl of an electric mixer until light and fluffy.
 Beat in eggs, one at a time, until combined.
 Transfer to a large bowl.

-- Stir in milk and flour in two batches until combined.
-Spoon into prepared pan.
+- Add sifted flour and milk in two batches.
+Stir until combined.
+Spoon into pan.
 Smooth over top.

-- Cook in a moderately slow oven (160C) for about 50 to 55 minutes, or until a skewer inserted into the centre comes out clean.
-Stand in pan for 15 minutes.
+- Cook in a moderately slow oven (160C) for about 50 to 55 minutes, or until a skewer inserted into centre comes out clean.
+Stand for 5 minutes in pan.
 Turn out onto a wire rack to cool.

 - To make candied lemon rind, remove rind from lemons using a zester.
 Reserve lemons for the juice to make icing.
 Place rind in a medium saucepan.
 Cover with water.
 Bring to boil.
 Simmer over medium heat for 7 minutes.
 Drain.
 Return to pan with sugar and water.
 Stir over a low heat until sugar is dissolved.
 Bring to boil.
 Simmer, without stirring, for about 10 to 15 minutes, or until rind is translucent.
 Drain.
 Place on a tray lined with baking paper.
 Separate with a fork.
 Stand at room temperature until set.
 Sprinkle with extra sugar.
 Toss to coat.